 The brain's negativity bias means it scans for threats and problems by default.
 This was useful when humans lived in an environment full of actual threats.
 In modern life it produces chronic low-grade unhappiness even when objective circumstances are fine.
 Gratitude practice deliberately recruits the same attention machinery toward positive specifics, which reshapes the default scan over time.

 The timing matters.
 Doing the practice before sleep exploits the brain's heightened consolidation during the first hour after lights out.
 The last thoughts before sleep tend to bias the emotional processing the brain does overnight.
-Three specific positive moments do more for sleep quality than any sleep app.
+Three specific positive moments do more for sleep quality than many sleep apps.
+The practice is essentially free sleep optimization.

 The specificity rule is what separates this from generic gratitude.
 "I am grateful for my family" does not move the needle.
 "I am grateful for the way my daughter laughed when I read her the squirrel chapter tonight" does.
-The brain needs the detail.
+The brain needs the detail to engage the same neural circuits that the original experience activated, and without that engagement, the practice produces no measurable effect.

 How to Do It